 The Marble Arch and the Cascades are arguably the highlights of this water-sculpted valley.
-The wooden glen is very atmospheric and makes a magical walk for adults and children alike with its twists and turns revealing yet another inspiring scene involving rock, water, trees and dappled sunshine.
+The Arch over the river, formed when the cave roof collapsed, gets its name from the polished limestone which people believed was marble.
+The wooded glen is very atmospheric ensuring a magical walk for adults and children alike.

 43 Marlbank Road